-On November 22, 2022, our subsidiaries, BK Technologies, Inc. and RELM Communications, Inc. (the "Subsidiaries"), entered into an Invoice Purchase and Security Agreement ("IPSA") with Alterna Capital Solutions, LLC ("Alterna") for a one-year line of credit with total maximum funding up to \$15 million, with an interest rate of Prime plus 1.85%, and other monthly administrative fees.
-In November 2023, the IPSA was extended for one year.
-The IPSA line of credit is an accounts receivable and inventory financing facility, with the borrowing base of up to 85% of eligible accounts receivable and up to 75% of net orderly liquidation value of inventory, not to exceed 100% of eligible accounts receivable.
-The Company used funds obtained from the IPSA line of credit to replace the existing JPMC Credit Agreement (the "JPMC Credit Agreement") and for working capital for the business.
-The IPSA also has covenants concerning additional financing and indebtedness restrictions.
-The IPSA provides for the payment of fees by the Subsidiaries and includes customary representations and warranties, indemnification provisions, covenants and events of default.
-Subject in some cases to cure periods, amounts outstanding under the IPSA may be accelerated for typical defaults including, but not limited to, the failure to make payments when due, the failure to perform any covenant, the inaccuracy of representations and warranties, the occurrence of debtor-relief proceedings, and the occurrence of unpermitted liens against the purchased accounts receivable and collateral.
-The Subsidiaries have granted Alterna a security interest in all of their respective personal property to secure their obligations under the IPSA.
-The Subsidiaries entered into a cross-guarantee, guaranteeing each other's obligations under the IPSA, and BK also provided a guaranty of the Subsidiaries' obligations under the IPSA.
-In general, the IPSA could have an adverse effect on our financial condition or results of operations.
+On October 30, 2024, our subsidiary, BK Technologies, Inc. (the "Subsidiary"), entered into a Revolving Loan Commitment ("RLC") with Fifth Third Bank, National Association, ("Fifth Third") for a one-year line of credit with total maximum funding up to \$6 million, with an interest rate of the Secured Overnight Financing Rate (SOFR) plus 2.5% per annum.
+The Company will use funds obtained from the RLC for general business purposes and working capital needs.
+The RLC has covenants concerning additional financing and indebtedness restrictions and financial covenants providing for a maximum funded debt ratio of 2.00 to 1.00.
+The RLC provides for the payment of fees by the Subsidiary and includes customary representations and warranties, indemnification provisions, covenants and events of default.
+Subject in some cases to cure periods, amounts outstanding under the RLC may be accelerated for typical defaults including, but not limited to, the failure to make payments when due, the failure to perform any covenant, the inaccuracy of representations and warranties, the occurrence of debtor-relief proceedings, and the occurrence of unpermitted liens.
+The Subsidiary's repayment obligations under the RLC are guaranteed by the Company and Relm Communications, Inc. and secured by a pledge of essentially all of the assets of the Subsidiary, the Company and Relm Communications, Inc. In general, the RLC could have an adverse effect on our financial condition or results of operations.